abaer123/Racing-Repository/Courses/Workshops/Security/5_On_Demand_Scans_Audit_Events_And_Extra_Configs.md

 2. Click into the **_cf-sample-scripts/eks.yaml_** file and add a fake AWS token at the end of the line 6.
 Change the **description** from **_The name of the IAM role for the EKS service to assume._** to **The name of the IAM role for the EKS service to assume, using aws_key_id AKIAIOSF0DNN7EXAMPLE.**.

 3. Next locate the **tanuki-racing.gemspec** file.
 On line 22 you can see that there are a number of runtime dependencies listed.
-We known we want to build out some command line options to interact with tanuki racing so we are going to include the thor & spring-commands-thor gems:
+Your project manager has expressed interest in using a graph database in the future so you decide to add neo-4j to cehck it out:

     ```
-    s.add_runtime_dependency 'thor', '~> 1.3'
-    s.add_runtime_dependency 'spring-commands-thor', '~> 1.0', '>= 1.0.1'
+    s.add_runtime_dependency 'neo4j-community', '~> 2.2'
     ```

 3. Once added click the source control button on the left hand side, add a quick commit message, then click the **down arrow**.